Guardian Balance Bike Review

 What comes after the Guardian Balance Bike?

-Once your child outgrows their balance bike, they are almost always ready for a pedal bike!
-Most kids go straight from a 12″ balance bike to a 14″ or 16″ pedal bike.
-The beauty of a learning to balance on a balance bike means that your child will never have to use training wheels on their first pedal bike!
-Balance bike graduates usually pick up pedaling a bike within a day or two and are off and riding on their own.
+Once your child outgrows their balance bike, they’re almost always ready for a pedal bike.
+Most kids go straight from a 12″ balance bike to a 14″ or 16″ pedal bike, and balance bike graduates typically pick up pedaling within a day or two without ever needing training wheels.

-The Guardian Balance Bike is one of the best quality balance bikes on the market, with solid components that will last through several kids.
-With a sturdy aluminum frame, air tires, and durable paint (no stickers to peel off!), the Guardian offers great performance paired with exceptional durability.
+The Guardian balance bike is built with solid components designed to last through several kids.
+With a sturdy aluminum frame, air tires, and durable painted finishes (no graphics to peel or fade), the Guardian offers great performance and durability.

 boy lifting up the guardian balance bike into a wheelie